alyow/newb-reimagined/README.md

 # Newb Reimagined

 **Newb Reimagined** is a shader for Minecraft Bedrock, based on [Newb X Legacy](https://github.com/devendrn/newb-x-mcbe).
 It prioritizes soft lighting, less saturated colors, and a more aesthetic look.
-Inspired by Complementary Reimagined shader in Minecraft Java.
+Inspired by Complementary Reimagined shader from Minecraft Java.
 Supports Minecraft Bedrock 1.21.20+ (Windows & Android).
 Created by alyowv.

 <br>